ch-stark/policies-argocd-tutorial/tutorial.md

 Please note that the following approach can be seen as a best practise and can be highly recommended.

+The whole setup will last only last a few minutes, so please try it out!

 ## Prerequisites

 Before we dive into the tutorial, ensure you have the following prerequisites in place: